Lumi-supercomputer/LUMI-SoftwareStack/docs/procedures.md

 Now use the procedure "Installing a new version of the Cray PE on the system" to start a new version of the LUMI software stack, skipping the creation of those files that may already be in the repository because someone else has done them already.

-### Variant: Making a master installation with a shadow repository

-This variant of the procedure is needed for the prototype where the we do not yet have the true LUMI repository but a subdirectory in the prototypes directory of the prototype repository.

- 1. Clone the ``LUMI-software-setup`` repository of the software installation.

- 2. Create an empty directory elsewhere that will be the root of the software installation and location of the shadow repository which links into the actual repository.
-    (This can be skipped as the script in the next step will create the directory if it does not exist.)

- 3. Run the ``create_shadow.sh`` script from the ``scripts`` directory of the repo that you cloned in the first step.
-Specify the directory that you created in the previous step as the first argument, and if the site has a subdirectory in the ``shadow`` directory in the repository, specify that name as the second argument.

- 4. Now go to the shadow repository that has been created in the previous step and use it as if it is the actual repository, proceeding with step 3 of that procedure to initialise the directory structure.